U.S. Temporary Foreign Worker Visa Programs

 What is the process for getting a temporary work visa?

 Several executive branch agencies are involved in reviewing and approving petitions for temporary work visas, including the Department of Homeland Security (DHS), the Department of Labor (DOL), and the Department of State.
 Employers must obtain certification from the DOL and are required to show that there are no qualified or available U.S. workers for the open positions (oversight of this process varies by program).
-They then file a nonimmigrant worker petition with U.S. Citizenship and Immigration Services, a branch of DHS, on behalf of prospective workers.
+They then file a nonimmigrant worker petition with U.S. Citizenship and Immigration Services, a DHS agency, on behalf of prospective workers.

 Once approved, workers apply to their local U.S. embassy or consulate for a visa.
 Consular officers interview applicants to determine whether they qualify for a visa; applicants for most of these visa categories typically must provide evidence that they plan to return to their country of origin after the visa expires.
 In recent years, H1B visas have been distributed based on a lottery as the number of applications has overwhelmingly exceeded the numerical cap; an H2B lottery was held for the first time in 2018.
 Still, DHS officials have the ability to deny visa holders at ports of entry on grounds related to health, crime, or security.